-Strategy Component Description Agreement with relevant stakeholders and regulators, based upon the nature and scale of the spill impacts are no longer attributable to the spill.
-Study Termination: Submission and approval of Study Sc4 Final Report.
-Study Implementation Plan Refer Implementation Plans Sc4A (Otway) and Sc4B (Gippsland).
-Competencies PI will be an experienced marine scientist with vessel-based marine benthic expertise (or equivalent).
-MP will be experienced and qualified marine scientists with experience in undertaking marine benthic surveys including inter-tidal and sub-tidal monitoring and habitat analysis.
+Strategy Component Description MP will be experienced and qualified marine scientists with experience in undertaking marine benthic surveys including inter-tidal and sub-tidal monitoring and habitat analysis.
 MP (office) to be experienced inter-tidal and sub-tidal benthic habitat analysts for Study Sc4 office-based analysis.
 Dive teams with Australian standard commercial certification.
 Wet laboratory services will be required for organism sampling processing.
-C)(a to be kept on file CVs to be kept on file.
+CVs to be kept on file.
 Commercial certified / surveyed plant (vessels).
-Reporting PI and MP responsible for the preparation, and Environment Officer (or Keperang delegate) responsible for the approval and dissemination of the following: Study Sc4 Inter-tidal and Sub-tidal Benthic Habitat Monitoring IP.
+Reporting PI and MP responsible for the preparation, and Environment Officer (or delegate) responsible for the approval and dissemination of the following: Study Sc4 Inter-tidal and Sub-tidal Benthic Habitat Monitoring IP.
 Study Sc4 Baseline Report within 2 weeks of the spill.
 Study Sc4 Survey Reports within one month of survey completion.
 Long-Term Monitoring Phase Study revision of Sc4 IP within one month of final survey completion.
 Study Sc4 Chapter in Annual Reports.
 Study Sc4 Final Report one month after study termination.
 Review and Auditing Random internal review of Strategy Sc4 IP (methodology, procedures, processes, records, reporting and QA/QC) by Environment Officer (or delegate) with duration between reviews no longer than 3 months.
 Any non-conformances recorded with follow-up by Environment Officer (or delegate) within 2 weeks.
 Responsibilities IC: Overall responsibility for implementation of the Strategy and IP.
-Planning Officer: • Facilitation of inter-tidal and sub-tidal benthic habitat monitoring in areas of active response measures during the hydrocarbon release.
+Planning Officer: Facilitation of inter-tidal and sub-tidal benthic habitat monitoring in areas of active response measures during the hydrocarbon release.
 Environment Officer (or delegate): Ongoing review and approval of the Sc4 IP and long-term monitoring phase revision of the IP.
 Day-to-day coordination and review of monitoring results.
 Compliance with Study Sc4 IP requirements.
 Carry out periodic internal reviews.
 Oversee external audits of IP implementation.
-Oversee external addits of ir implementation.
 Communications with NOPSEMA's Environment Division and other regulators.
 Approval and provision of any compliance reporting requirements.
-Approve all reporting (Survey, Baseline, Chapter Sc4 in Annual & Final), the IP and revision for the Long-Term Monitoring Phase.
+Approval and provision of any compliance reporting requirements.
+Approve all reporting (Survey, Baseline, Chapter Sc4 in Annual &amp; Final), the IP and revision for the Long-Term Monitoring Phase.
 Provide advice to IC and Planning Officer as required.
-PI: Develop the Long-Term Monitoring Phase revision of the IP.
+PI (Stantec): Develop the Long-Term Monitoring Phase revision of the IP.
 Daily implementation of this IP.
 Plan, coordinate and implement daily Inter-tidal and Sub-tidal Benthic Habitat Monitoring Survey.
 Daily communications between MP and Environment Officer (or delegate).
 Review all reporting (Survey Reports, Baseline Report, Sc4 Chapters in Annual Reports, Sub-tidal Benthic Habitat Monitoring Final Report).
 Review of any compliance reports.
+Provide advice as required to the Environment Officer (or delegate).
+MP: Undertake inter-tidal and sub-tidal benthic habitat monitoring activities.
+Carry out data analyses.
+Prepare reports including the Inter-tidal and Sub-tidal Benthic Habitat Monitoring Final Report.
+Relevant References and Guidelines Store and archive data.
+Edgara et al. (2000) Impact of the Iron Baron oil spill on sub-tidal reef assemblages in Tasmania.